jbroadway/analog/README.md

 using the format `"machine - date - level - message\n"`, making it usable with no customization necessary.

+You'll find some pre-written handlers in the Analog/Handlers folder, with examples for each in the examples folder.
+So far these include Mail, HTTP Post, Syslog, and logging to a variable reference.

+### Rationale

 I wrote this because I wanted something very small and simple like [KLogger](https://github.com/katzgrau/KLogger), and preferably not torn out of a wider framework if possible.
 After searching, I wasn't happy with the